 Final Exam Week occurs during the last few days of each semester.
-The schedule for final exams is listed on the websites for Academic Affairs and the Registrar's Office and at the Registrar's Office.
+The schedule for final exams is on the Registrar's website or available at the office.
 No extracurricular activities may be scheduled during Exam Week.
-Such activities include athletic events (except given GPAC Conference Activities subject to review by the VP for Academic Affairs and/or Vice President of Student Life and Enrollment), student trips, theater productions, operation of the campus radio station, music recitals, faculty committee meetings, student organization activities, and other similar activities.
+Such activities include athletic events (except given GPAC Conference Activities or NAIA Championship of Character activities subject to review by the Provost/Vice President for Academic Affairs and/or Vice President of Student Life and Enrollment), student trips, theater productions, operation of the campus radio station, music recitals, faculty committee meetings, student organization activities, and other similar activities.
 There will be no meetings mandating student attendance during the final examination period.
 Students who have conflicts or desire a change in their final exam schedules must consult the Associate VP of Academic Affairs.

-Fire Equipment and Regulations
+Fire Equipment Regulations